**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 This kept my trades clear and controlled.

-A high-risk-reward ratio builds confidence during unstable days.
+A high-risk-reward ratio builds confidence during volatile days.
 By sticking to a 1:3 or 1:4 ratio, losses feel manageable.
 On one good day, Bitcoin’s price surged by hitting my take-profit level after a small dip triggered doubts in other traders’ minds.

 Sticking to these adjustments paid off without chasing reckless gains!